rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/00-intro.markdown

 `package-lock.json`: Automatically generated to track the npm modules dependencies.

-Get started creating the time field in the next tutorial.
+Get started creating the slider field in the next tutorial.